OmolloRovy/BlackJack-Game/README.md

 # BlackJack-Game
-This game allows the player
+This game allows the player to randomly select cards